The Charity of Roger Reede

 Applications

-The Charity of Roger ReedeTo qualify, the applicant must be:
+The Charity of Roger ReedeTo qualify for an application, the applicant must be:

 • Over 60 years of age